mrsfree/mrsfree.github.com/en/fees.md

 ref: pricing
 ---

-I offer a 30 min "getting to know me" free of charge.
-Either by phone or in person.
+I offer a complimentary 30-min “getting to know me" conversation, either via phone or in person.

+Skype can be arranged if necessary - but I'm not a huge fan of cameras, sorry.

  Consultation | Duration | Fee
 --------------|----------|------